Whether you’ve already got mortgage life cover, or are looking to get a policy; this step-by-step guide will help you slash costs.

 What is the difference between a discount broker and a commission-based broker?

 A discount broker charges a small fee but sacrifices the commission.
 The insurer uses the fee to lower your premiums but the broker will not offer any policy advice.
-A commisson-based broker meanwhile, are unlikey to charge you a fee but gets paid from the commission of the insurer.
+A commisson-based broker meanwhile, is unlikey to charge you a fee but gets paid from the commission of the insurer.
 Commission-based brokers will offer advice on the policies they sell.

 What is the best route to take?